codemix/oauth2yii/README.md

 The server here has to provide two main actions:

  * **authorize**: This is a page, where the user first has to login and is then asked for permission to grant access to the client.
-This can either be a simple question like "Do you allow website Foo to authenticate with us?" or involve the selection of **scopes** like "Which of the following permissions do you want to grant to website Foo?"
+This can either be a simple question like *"Do you allow website Foo to authenticate with us?"* or involve the selection of **scopes** like *"Which of the following permissions do you want to grant to website Foo?"*.
+After this, the action will redirect the user back to the client and append an *authorization code* to the client's redirect URL.
- * **token**: This is the action where the client will send the authorization code to that it got as URL parameter when the user returend from the authorization page
+ * **token**: This is the action where the client can exchange the *authorization code* against the final *access token*.

-## Implicit Flow (or Client-Side flow)
+## 2. Implicit

 This is for pure Javascript applications that run in a browser.
 Note, that this grant type is considered to be insecure and should be avoided.
-There's no client involved here.
+There's no client involved in the communication to the server.

- 1. User is redirected to server site via javascript
+ 1. User is redirected to the server site via javascript
  1. User logs in there and is asked to grant permission to the application
  1. User is redirected back to client site with an *access token* as URL parameter

 The server here has to provide only one action:

  * **authorize**: This is the same page as in the step above, asking the user for permission.
-   The access token will be a hash in the URL where the user is redirected afterwards.
+   This time the URL that the user is redirect to afterwards will contain the *access token* right away.
+But it's a URL hash parameter so that the client server can't read it.

-## Resource Owner Password
+## 3. Resource Owner Password

-If the client is a trusted entity, e.g. part of the providers enterprise then it can be trusted to ask the user for his credentials itself.
+If the client is a trusted entity, e.g. part of the providers enterprise then it can be trusted to ask the users for their credentials.

  1. Client POSTs the user's credentials directly to the authorization provider
  1. Client recieves an *access token* in response and optionally a refresh token